Domestic rabbit: Housing

 Rabbits can live outdoors in properly constructed, sheltered enclosures, which provide protection from the elements in winter and keep rabbits cool in summer heat.
 To protect from predators, rabbit enclosures are usually situated in a shed, barn, or other enclosed structure, which may also contain a larger pen for exercise.
 The Rabbit Welfare Association has recommended that a pair of average size rabbits are kept in an area of at least 3m x 2m by 1m high.
 Outdoor housing arrangements in hutches or unsupervised periods when rabbits are outdoors, even when properly secured, may still pose hazards such as temperature extremes, lack of social interaction between rabbits, and disease from digging in soil.

 Shows

 Much like conformation shows for dog breeds and cat shows for pedigreed cats, rabbits can be exhibited at rabbit shows, where they may be judged based on breed standards.
 Some argue rabbit shows are unethical as they involve transporting and caging the animals in stressful conditions.
-Most rabbit shows are organized or sanctioned by the American Rabbit Breeders Association (ARBA), which recognizes 52 breeds in its Standard of Perfection 2021–2025.
-However, rabbit shows have been organized by various groups since at least the 19th century.
+Most rabbit shows are organised or sanctioned by the American Rabbit Breeders Association (ARBA), which recognises 52 breeds in its Standard of Perfection 2021–2025.
+However, rabbit shows have been organised by various groups since at least the 19th century.

-Show rabbits are judged based on physical conformation to a published breed standard, and may separately include a behavioral or "showmanship" assessment.
+Show rabbits are judged based on physical conformation to a published breed standard, and may separately include a behavioural or "showmanship" assessment.
 Important criteria in rabbit judging include coat condition, body shape, ear length and toenail condition.